Government Funeral Assistance Canada: All Programs Explained

 • Consider reapplication if denied initially.
 Department staff can explain reasons for denial and what additional evidence could strengthen an appeal.

 With the financial help and guidance available through government agencies and community groups, Canadians can access dignified, affordable end-of-life services despite economic hardship.
-No one should have to choose between paying for basic needs and honoring a loved one with meaningful funeral arrangements.
+No one should have to choose between paying for basic needs and honouring a loved one with meaningful funeral arrangements.

-Recap: Key Points About Government Funeral Assistance
+Recap: Key Points About Canadian Government Funeral Financial Assistance

 • Additional sources of support include crowdfunding campaigns, community assistance, life insurance and negotiating costs with funeral providers.